-Fig. 13.
+Figure 12.
 IPC improvement over the baseline processor if pollution caused by wrong-path references is eliminated from caches.

 We investigate whether pollution in the first-level caches has a more pronounced effect on IPC when using smaller first-level caches.
-Fig. 14 shows the IPC improvement of the four idealized models when 16KB instruction and data caches are used.
-Pollution in the instruction cache in particular becomes more significant for performance with smaller instruction and data caches.
-Data cache pollution is still not significant because the relatively short-latency misses it causes are tolerated by the 128-entry instruction window.
-Instruction cache pollution due to wrong-path fetches affects performance significantly in gcc, crafty, perlbmk, vortex, and twolf, four of which have significant numbers of unused wrong-path instruction cache misses (shown in Fig. 12).
-However, even with smaller first-level caches, removing pollution in the L2 cache is more important than removing pollution in either of the firstlevel caches.
+Figure 13 shows the IPC improvement of the four idealized models when 16KB instruction and data caches are used.
+We can see that pollution in especially the instruction cache becomes more significant for performance with smaller instruction and data caches.
+Data cache pollution is still not significant, because the relatively short-latency misses it causes are tolerated by the 128-entry instruction window.
+Instruction cache pollution due to wrong-path prefetches affects performance significantly in gcc, crafty, perlbmk, vortex, and twolf, four of which have significant numbers of unused wrong-path instruction cache misses (shown in Figure 11).
+However, even with smaller first-level caches, removing pollution in the L2 cache is more important than removing pollution in either of the first-level caches.